Military Recruitment and Requirements Guide: What You Need to Know Before Enlisting

 Branch Overview

-• Army: Land-based operations and ground combat
+• Army: Conducts land-based operations and ground combat

-• Navy: Sea-based operations and maritime security
+• Navy: Engages in maritime operations and sea security

-• Air Force: Air and space operations
+• Air Force: Manages aerial and space operations

-• Marine Corps: Expeditionary and amphibious operations
+• Marine Corps: Specializes in expeditionary and amphibious missions

 Roles of Recruiters

-• Assessing your eligibility for service
+• Verifying your eligibility for service

 Pathways to Joining

-1. Active Duty: Full-time service in the military
+1. Active Duty: Full-time military service

-Other pathways include:
+Additional pathways include:

 • Officer programs for college graduates

-• ROTC programs for students
+• ROTC programs for enrolled students

 The Enlistment Process